 If you believe that you should receive alternative benefits, you may write BCBS explaining the reasons for your belief.
 If BCBS determines that you are a candidate for individual case management, they will contact you and begin the process.
-If BCBS determines that your medical condition does not make you a suitable candidate for alternative benefits or it is determined that you are not eligible for alternative benefits, they will write you of that decision.
-After receiving the decision you may write for reconsideration stating all the reasons why you believe that you are still entitled to alternative benefits.
+If BCBS determines that your medical condition does not make you a suitable candidate for alternative benefits or it is determined that you are not eligible for alternative benefits, they will write you with that decision.
+After receiving the decision, you may make a written request for reconsideration stating all the reasons why you believe that you are still entitled to alternative benefits.
 You may also submit any additional written information that you think is related to your request for reconsideration.
-If you fail to submit a request for reconsideration within sixty days of the decision you waive any right to challenge that decision later.
+If you fail to submit a request for reconsideration within 60 days of the decision you waive any right to challenge that decision later.